syncfusion-content/javascript-docs/js/ReportDesigner/Compose-Report/Configure-ReportItem/Chart-ReportItem.md

 ---
 layout: post
-title: Visualize Data using chart report item with Syncfusion Web Report Designer
+title: Chart Report Item in JS Report Designer Control | Syncfusion
-description: How to visualize data using chart report item with Syncfusion Web Report Designer
+description: Learn here about Chart Report Item support in Syncfusion Essential JS Report Designer Control, its elements, and more.
 platform: js
 control: ReportDesigner
 documentation: ug
 api: /api/js/ejreportdesigner
 ---

-# Chart Report Item in JS ReportDesigner
+# Chart Report Item in Essential JS Report Designer

 Chart data region is used when the data needs to be presented in a visual format in the report.
 To present the data, choose the appropriate chart type; it will determine how well the data can be interpreted while visualizing it in chart form.